 - Wifi connection and generator.
 For example, we have amazing wifi in our apartment in Roatán, but the power is known to go out frequently and there isn’t an on-site generator.
 If you have very strict hours or days packed with meetings, make sure to find accommodation with an on-site generator or other walkable options nearby.

 I’m currently working as a Virtual Assistant.
 This means I’m lucky enough to be able to work from anywhere!
 As long as I have decent wifi of course (and preferably, a similar timezone).
+For detailed information on how I became a virtual assistant and live in the Caribbean as a digital nomad, check out this post.

 If you’re looking into remote work, I could not recommend the Virtual Assistant lifestyle more!
 You can make it whatever you need it to be: part-time or full-time, flexible hours or strict hours and for any skill set.
 If you’re interested in becoming a Virtual Assistant, I recommend taking Kat Ann’s course The VA Vault.
 Not only does she lay out every skill you need to become a successful Virtual Assistant, she also discusses the logistics that you’ll need to know to work for yourself, such as taxes, invoicing, etc. Kat also sends out weekly newsletters with new Virtual Assistant positions for her students!